Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-nice yeah vest for that yeah yeah um So you'd you'd imagine there's some sort of calculated, if it is proven to be true at whatever level, there's probably some form of either royalty-based conversation or some like ah ah calculated penalty based on market share that it might've took or how much it impacted their ability to go to market.
-Yeah, there was another one.
+<unk> nice yeah v for that yeah yeah um So you'd you'd imagine there's some sort of calculated, if it is proven to be true at whatever level, there's probably some form of either royalty-based conversation or some like ah ah calculated penalty based on market share that it might have took and what took or how much it impacted their ability to go to market.
+Yeah, there was another one, ah again outside of construction, but a company called Zunum Aero, they alleged that Boeing used their trade secrets to develop some sort of hybrid ah aircraft.

 Speaker